How to keep your cat’s golden years golden

 - Vaccines tailored to your pet’s lifestyle, health & environment.
 Decisions regarding which vaccinations are appropriate are dependent on a cat’s risk factors, including disease prevalence and indoor/outdoor status.

-- Comprehensive parasite testing and prevention (internal & external).
+- Comprehensive parasite preventive (internal and external).

-- Blood pressure screening and senior laboratory assessment.
+- Blood pressure screening and Senior laboratory assessment.

 - Senior cat nutrition.